Skip to content

 How to stop unwanted calls for good

 Blocking EE numbers stops that one number, but determined nuisance callers simply switch numbers.
-These steps cut the volume across the board:
+Silencing unknown callers, enabling your network's free spam shield and registering with the TPS cut the volume across the board — our canonical guide walks through each step: How to block and report unwanted calls in the UK.

 Frequently asked questions about EE numbers